FormidableLabs/victory/CONTRIBUTING.md

 Victory is a monorepo built with [Wireit](https://github.com/google/wireit) and [pnpm](https://pnpm.io/) workspaces.
 All `victory-*` packages live in the `packages` directory, and each has its own `package.json`.
 Installing this repo with `pnpm install` will automatically link all interdependent `victory-*` packages. **You must use `pnpm` rather than `npm` or `yarn` when installing and running `package.json` scripts in this project.**

-## `package-scripts.js`

-Victory uses [`nps`](https://github.com/kentcdodds/nps) to organize package scripts.
-Check `package-scripts.js` for the full list of commands.
-Note that some of these commands are intended to be run for individual packages but require common development dependencies.
-[Use `lerna exec` to run these scripts](#scoped-package-scripts-with-lerna).

 ### Requirements

 - [Node.js](https://nodejs.org/) 14 or higher.